-Q: What do I do with my written objection?

-A: Send it direct to the external auditor, no later than the end of the period for the exercise of public rights (see page 5).
+- What do I do with my written objection?
+Q: - Send it direct to the auditor, no later than the end of the period for the exercise of public rights (see page 5).

 You must also send a copy of your written objection to the authority.
-If you do not, the external auditor will not be able to act on it.
-You must give the authority proper notice by either leaving a copy of your objection at, or posting it to, its main office, or any other office where it accepts documents.
+If you do not, the auditor will not be able to act on it.